-To help avoid side effects and ensure proper use, talk to your healthcare professional before you take SOLU-MEDROL.
+To help avoid side effects and ensure proper use, talk to your healthcare professional before you are given SOLU-MEDROL.
 Talk about any health conditions or problems you may have, including if you:

-- have an infection (such as herpes simplex, chicken pox, tuberculosis, threadworm); If you or your child is exposed to measles or chickenpox during treatment with SOLU-MEDROL, contact your healthcare professional immediately.
-Serious or fatal side effects can occur if you or your child have not already had these infections. - have recently had or are about to have any vaccine - recently had heart problems such as a heart attack, heart failure or heart disease - have bleeding or blood clotting problems - have brittle bone (osteoporosis) - have high blood pressure - have water retention (oedema) - have or had seizures or other nervous system problems - have thyroid problems - have muscle pain or muscle weakness (such as myasthenia gravis) - have a tumor of the adrenal glands (pheochromocytoma) - have certain eye diseases such as glaucoma, cataracts, herpes infection or any problems with the retina - have a condition known as systemic sclerosis, in which your body makes too much of a protein called collagen. - have kidney disease - have liver disease such as cirrhosis - have diabetes (high blood sugar) - have certain mental or mood conditions (such as depression)
+- have an infection (such as herpes simplex, chicken pox, tuberculosis, threadworm; - have recently had or are about to have any vaccine; - recently had heart problems such as a heart attack, heart failure or heart disease; - have bleeding or blood clotting problems; - have brittle bone disease (osteoporosis); - have high blood pressure; - have water retention (edema); - have or had seizures or other nervous system problems; - have thyroid problems; - have muscle pain or muscle weakness (such as myasthenia gravis); - have a tumour of the adrenal glands (pheochromocytoma); - have certain eye diseases such as glaucoma, cataracts, herpes infection or any problems with the retina; - have a condition known as systemic sclerosis, in which your body makes too much of a protein called collagen.

+- have kidney disease;

+- have liver disease such as cirrhosis;

+- have diabetes or high blood sugar;

+- have certain mental or mood conditions (such as depression);

-- have stomach or gut problems (ulcer, ulcerative colitis) - have low potassium or calcium - have Cushing's disease (caused by an excess of cortisol hormone) - have a weak immune response.
-Tell your healthcare professional if you suspect an infection has occurred, as corticosteroids can make infections more likely and may mask their signs - had any prior use of SOLU-MEDROL.
+- have stomach or gut problems (such as ulcer or ulcerative colitis);

+- have low blood potassium or calcium;

+- have Cushing's disease (caused by an excess of cortisol hormone);

+- have a weak immune response.
+Tell your healthcare professional if you suspect an infection has occurred, as corticosteroids (such as SOLU-MEDROL) can make infections more likely and may mask their signs;

+- had any prior use of SOLU-MEDROL.